Last updated January 6, 2021

 For Epic Community Members

-Epic Community Members’ use of Materials related to the open.epic APIs is subject to the open.epic API Subscription Agreement.
+If you are an Epic Community Member, your use of Materials related to the open.epic APIs is subject to the open.epic API Subscription Agreement.

-Epic Community Members may use other Materials and resources on open.epic at their discretion and are solely responsible for how they choose to use these resources to interoperate with products and services.
-The Materials are provided to you as-is with no warranties, express or implied.
+You may use other Materials on open.epic at your discretion, subject to any applicable terms of your agreement(s) with Epic, and you are solely responsible for how you choose to use these Materials to interoperate with products and services.

 - This website is the source of truth for current versions of the Materials.
 You can keep copies of the Materials for yourself, but do not distribute them.
 Instead, link others directly to the Materials made available on open.epic.